ranshul/ranshul.github.io/_posts/2016-12-28-You-can-build-your-own-Siri-too!.md

 For the sake of completion, I managed to write a few functions to interact with whatsapp on Ubuntu.
 However, they're quite unstable and aren't a part of this repository.
 If you have any suggestions, do ping me!
 Especially if you're cringing at the ugly hacks in the code.

-Finally, a shout out to the people who put up with my incredibly stupid questions about basic English and who I brainstormed with!
+Finally, a shout out to the people who put up with my incredibly stupid questions about basic English and those who I brainstormed with!

 [^1]: Formally, this is a *closed-domain* problem - in a broad sense, the list of inputs and outputs to the agent are limited